-Foreign exchange: the Company's operations and financial results are exposed to currency fluctuations.
-Forest Gate holds funds in Canadian dollars but a significant amount of its investments and costs are done in US dollars, Euros and British Pounds.
+Foreign exchange: the Company's operations and financial results are exposed to currency fluctuations as the commodity prices it receives are based on the US dollar.
 The Company does not currently engage in any hedging activities to mitigate its foreign exchange risk.
 Material changes in the value of the Canadian dollar vis-à-vis any of the other currencies relevant to the Company's business could have a material impact on its financial statements.